eddiej/asciinema-rails/README.md

 And then execute:

-    $ bundle
+    $ bundle install

-Or install it yourself as:
+Or install it manually:

     $ gem install asciinema-rails